justinal64/TheBibleApp/README.md

 <br/>
 ![Medium](./img/screenshots/login.png)
 <br/>
-This is what the website looks for adults.
+This is what the website looks like for adults.
 <br/>
 ![Small](./img/screenshots/adult.png)